threefoldfoundation/tfchain/README.md

 This official (Golang) implementation is build using a vendored version of [the reference Golang implementation of Rivine][rivine].

 For in-depth technical information you can check the [Rivine][rivine] docs at [github.com/threefoldtech/rivine/tree/master/doc](https://github.com/threefoldtech/rivine/tree/master/doc).
 There are no technical docs in this repository, as all the technology lives and is developed within the [Rivine repository][rivine].

+### Bootstrapping

+For a node to be part of the network, it needs to connect to some other nodes in the network so that it can broadcast transactions/blocks and listen to new transactions/blocks.
+A node doesn't need to connect to every node in the network; instead, a node connects to a few other nodes.
+And these nodes connect to a few other nodes.
+In this way, the whole network is connected to each other.
+But how does a node find some other nodes in the network as there is no central server that everyone can connect to so as to exchange their information?
+Bootstrap nodes maintain a list of all nodes that are connected to them.
+When peers connect to the Tfchain network, they first connect to the Bootstrap nodes ,which share the lists of peers that have connected to them.
+The connecting peers then connect and synchronize with the sbared peers as well as the bootstrap nodes.

 ## troubleshooting